 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on pages 9 and 10) provide information about the activities of the City Court as a whole.
-Fund financial statements start on page 9.
+The Statement of Net Position and the Statement of Activities (on pages 8 and 9) provide information about the activities of the City Court as a whole.
+Fund financial statements start on page 8.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the City Court's operations in more detail than the government-wide statements by providing information about the City Court's most significant funds.
-The remaining statements provide financial information about activities for which the City Court acts solely as a trustee or agent for the benefit of those outside of the City Court.
-The City Court judges are independently elected officials.
+The remaining statements provide financial information about activities for which the City Court judges are independently elected officials.
 However, the City Court is fiscally dependent on the City of Monroe for office space, courtrooms, and related utility costs, as well as substantially all funding of salary and related employee benefit costs.
-Because the City Court is fiscally dependent on the City of Monroe, the City Court was determined to be a component unit of the City of Monroe.
+Because the City Court is fiscally dependent on the City of Monroe.
 The accompanying financial statements present information only on the funds maintained by the City Court.